stoycheva20/MAG-Service-Automation/README.md

 ## Purpose
 While working one summer as a Service BDC Representative at Midwestern Automotive Group I completed approximately 200 outbound service reminder calls per day, many of which went to voicemail.
 To reduce repetitive work, I deicded I would teach myself Python and developed this automation tool after work.
 This repository uses fictional customer data and omits any proprietary company information.

-The original dealership spreadsheet stored customer names in separate first, middle, and last name columns ("Name | Name | Name").
 This repository uses fictional customer data but preserves the same spreadsheet structure and workflow as the original project.